ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lectures/lect03.md

 # Code from lecture

 # Topics

+## Github intro
+* What is github?
+How and why we plan to use it in this class
+* What is a git repo?
+* Creating a github repo and using github's web interface to store your first program

 * Intro to lab01
 * For, while and do-while loops - Discussion on when to use each
 * Nested loops